The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 But what does that even mean?
 And who needs to receive a 1099?

+In simple terms, a 1099 is a tax form that reports amounts you've paid to others, outside of employee wages.
 Sending 1099s is your way of letting the IRS know that you paid certain individuals or businesses for services that THEY need to pay taxes on.

 Essentially, you’re helping the IRS make sure these individuals & businesses don’t commit tax fraud.